steve-riesenberg/smallhold_dashboard/README.md

 # smallhold_dashboard
-A plotly-dash dashboard hosted on Heroku displaying data on a mushroom farm.
+A plotly-dash dashboard hosted on Heroku displaying data from a mushroom farm.